ProsperityMC/Prosperity-Website/content/wiki/faq.md

 ## How do I use voice chat?

-You can use the [SimpleVoiceChat]() mod to use proximity voice-chat on the server.
+You can use the [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat/) mod to use proximity voice-chat on the server.

 ## How do I see shared schematics?

-You must have the [Litematica]() and [Syncmatica]() mods in order to view shared schematics.
+You must have the [Litematica](https://www.curseforge.com/minecraft/mc-mods/litematica) and [Syncmatica](https://www.curseforge.com/minecraft/mc-mods/syncmatica) mods in order to view shared schematics.

 ## What mods do I need to test in singleplayer?

-All the required mods in order to test things on singleplayer are listed on the [mods page]().
+All the required mods in order to test things on singleplayer are listed on the [mods page](/wiki/tweaks-and-changes).

 ## How do I get OptiFine features on Fabric?

 Many of the commonly used mods on the server are only available for Fabric, and are thus unable to be used with OptiFine.
-I have created a list of OptiFine feature replacements you can find [here]().
+I have created a list of OptiFine feature replacements you can find [here](/wiki/optifine-alternatives).

 # Server

 ## What is the world seed?

-You can find this information on the [technical info]() page.
+You can find this information on the [technical info](/wiki/technical-information) page.

 ## What are the server specs?

-You can also find this information on the [technical info]() page.
+You can also find this information on the [technical info](/wiki/technical-information) page.

 ## When did the server start?